 The Carlos Gonzales Counseling Center provides personal counseling for students on an individual and group basis.
 Counseling is provided in a private and supportive environment in which students may focus on family problems, personal development concerns and other matters of importance to them.
+Our staff values acceptance & inclusion and provides ongoing counseling to address concerns, which may interfere with academic success and personal development.
+Counseling services at Hostos Community College help students identify emotional, academic, personal and health issues, gain insight and develop skills to cope more effectively with stressors in their life.

-Counseling services are available in English, Spanish, French, and German.
-The Counseling Center maintains a close collaborative relationship with the instructional faculty, who are a source of many student referrals.
+Counseling services are available in English and Spanish.
+The Counseling Center maintains a close collaborative relationship with the instructional faculty, who are a source of many student referrals as well as ARC, Wellness, Success Coach, Academic Advisement, and the Dean's office.
 Counselors are available to consult with faculty on issues affecting student academic performance and retention.

 Issues students typically may want to address with a counselor: